radosavlevici/NaturalLinuxTranslator1/PARTNERSHIP_FAQ.md

 ---

-© 2024 Ervin Remus Radosavlevici.
-All rights reserved.
+© 2025 Ervin Remus Radosavlevici.
-This document contains proprietary business strategy information.
+This document is part of the free open source Command Translator project.
-Unauthorized reproduction or distribution is prohibited.
+Licensed under GNU GPL v3 with additional terms prohibiting commercial use.